1kastner/conflowgen/Contributing.md

 ## Run all tests

+Before running the tests, you need to have three prepared SQLite databases.
+You can obtain them by running `docs/download_prepared_sqlite_databases.ps1` in a PowerShell or download them manually as noted in that script.
-Set up your IDE to use `pytest` in the `tests` subdirectory (relative to the module root directory).
+Then, you need to set up your IDE to use `pytest` in the `tests` subdirectory (relative to the module root directory).
 If you use an editor without test support, you can run `python -m pytest ./tests` in the module root directory as well.
-Parallel test execution has not been tested and might not work.
 If you prefer to also check the test coverage, you can run `pytest --cov="./conflowgen" --cov-report html` from the project root directory.